kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ## Summary

 The current Serverless API allows for limited configuration of the generated Function's deployment.
-Currently users can only use ENVs to pass 3rd party service credentials but it doesn't allow for volume mounted secrets (which becomes the industry standard for [service bindings](https://servicebinding.io/application-developer/)).
+Currently, users can only use ENVs to pass 3rd party service credentials but it doesn't allow for volume-mounted Secrets (which become the industry standard for [service bindings](https://servicebinding.io/application-developer/)).
-Moreover users have no control over the annotations that are applied on the function runtime pod.
-This excludes functions pods from features enabled by annotations (i.e custom log parsers via `fluentbit.io/parser: my-regex-parser`).
+Moreover, users have no control over the annotations applied on the function runtime pod.
+This excludes Function's Pods from features enabled by annotations (i.e., custom log parsers via `fluentbit.io/parser: my-regex-parser`).

 ## Motivation

 Give Serverless users the ability to:
-- Configure volume mounted secrets for Function's subresources.
+- Configure volume-mounted Secrets for Function's subresources.
-- Configure labels and annotations for the Function runtime pod.
+- Configure labels and annotations for the Function's runtime Pod.

 ### Goals

-- Add more flexibility to the Serverless API - enable volume mounted secrets and pod annotations.
+- Add more flexibility to the Serverless API - enable volume-mounted Secrets and Pod annotations.
 - Organise spec attributes belonging to runtime and build-time configuration (?)
 - Propose sample Function CR visualising different variants